rockdaboot/wget2/docs/wget2_manual.md

       string/cookies.txt.

   "Internet Explorer."
-      You can produce a cookie file Wget can use by using the File menu, Import and Export, Export Cookies.
+      You can produce a cookie file Wget2 can use by using the File menu, Import and Export, Export Cookies.
 This has been tested with Internet Explorer 5; it is not guaranteed to work with earlier versions.

   "Other browsers."
-      If you are using a different browser to create your cookies, --load-cookies will only work if you can locate or produce a cookie file in the Netscape format that Wget expects.
+      If you are using a different browser to create your cookies, --load-cookies will only work if you can locate or produce a cookie file in the Netscape format that Wget2 expects.

   If you cannot use --load-cookies, there might still be an alternative.
 If your browser supports a "cookie manager", you can use it to view the cookies used when accessing the site you're mirroring.
-Write down the name and value of the cookie, and manually instruct Wget to send those cookies, bypassing the "official" cookie
+Write down the name and value of the cookie, and manually instruct Wget2 to send those cookies, bypassing the "official" cookie
   support:

-      wget --no-cookies --header "Cookie: <name>=<value>"
+      wget2 --no-cookies --header "Cookie: <name>=<value>"

 * --save-cookies file